4th World Congress on

 Biography

-Sabine P. Schmid, PhD, is a clinical psychologist and associate professor in the Department of Psychiatry and Behavioral Sciences at the University of Minnesota.
-Her work is located within the Mood Disorders Program, which investigates and provides novel interdisciplinary interventions for depression.
-Her research focuses on the integration of cognitive-behavior therapy with emerging biological interventions.
+Sabine P. Schmid, PhD, LP, is a clinical psychologist and Associate Professor in the Department of Psychiatry & Behavioral Sciences at the University of Minnesota.
+She is a core faculty member in the Mood Disorders Program, where her work focuses on advancing innovative, interdisciplinary approaches to the treatment of depression.

 Abstract